ZekeTheCoder/alx-low_level_programming/0x0B-malloc_free/README.md

 - File: 2-str_concat.c - Write a function that concatenates two strings.
 - File: 3-alloc_grid.c - Write a function that returns a pointer to a 2 dimensional array of integers.
 - File: 4-free_grid.c - Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.

+#### Advanced (2)
+- File: 100-argstostr.c - Write a function that concatenates all the arguments of your program.
+- File: 101-strtow.c - Write a function that splits a string into words.